-- (a) Existing Committees.
-The current board committees are: (1) Audit and Finance, composed solely of Independent directors; (2) Compensation and Management Development, composed solely of Independent directors who also meet the requirements of Section 16 of the Securities Exchange Act of 1934 and to the extent applicable, Section 162(m) of the Internal Revenue Code; and (3) Governance and Sustainability, composed solely of Independent directors.
-As set forth under the company's Bylaws, the board has the discretion to form new committees or dissolve existing committees depending upon the circumstances. - (b) Committee Charters.
+(a) Existing Committees.
+The current board committees are: (1) Audit and Finance, composed solely of Independent directors; (2) Compensation and Management Development, composed solely of Independent directors who also meet the requirements of Section 16 of the Securities Exchange Act of 1934; and (3)

+Governance and Sustainability, composed solely of Independent directors.
+As set forth under the company's Bylaws, the board has the discretion to form new committees or dissolve existing committees depending upon the circumstances.

+(b) Committee Charters.
 The duties and responsibilities of each committee are set forth in their respective charters.
 Each committee will annually review its charter and recommend any proposed changes to the board.